microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 pip install -r requirements.txt
 ```

-For Windows, please install PyTorch like the following after the above commands:
+For Windows, torch installed from pypi is CPU only.
+Need install PyTorch 1.13.1+cu117 instead like the following to support GPU:
 ```
 pip install torch==1.13.1+cu117 --extra-index-url https://download.pytorch.org/whl/cu117
 ```

 ONNX Runtime requires CUDA and [cuDNN](https://developer.nvidia.com/rdp/cudnn-download) for GPU inference.
 See https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html for compatible versions (like [CUDA 11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive) and cuDNN 8.5.0.96 in Windows).

-### Install Nightly (Optional)
+#### Install Nightly (Optional)

+Skip this step if you use onnxruntime-gpu 1.14.* release package.

-If you want to try latest optimizations, you can install [ort-nightly-gpu](https://aiinfra.visualstudio.com/PublicPackages/_artifacts/feed/ORT-Nightly/PyPI/ort-nightly-gpu/) package like the following:
+To try latest optimizations, you can install [ort-nightly-gpu](https://aiinfra.visualstudio.com/PublicPackages/_artifacts/feed/ORT-Nightly/PyPI/ort-nightly-gpu/) package like the following:

 ```
 pip uninstall onnxruntime-gpu